microsoft/RTVS-docs/README.md

 Click [here to view the documentation for RTVS](https://microsoft.github.io/RTVS-docs).

-You can run all of these samples easily using [R Tools for Visual Studio](http://microsoft.github.io/RTVS-docs/), or your favorite R IDE / text editor.
+You can run all of these samples easily using [R Tools for Visual Studio](http://microsoft.github.io/RTVS-docs/), or your favorite R IDE/text editor.

 ## A First Look at R